Dr.Web

-Notable discoveries
+Malware discoveries

 Flashback Trojan

 Dr.Web discovered the Trojan BackDoor.Flashback variant that affected more than 600,000 Macs.

 Trojan.Skimer.18

 Dr.Web discovered the Trojan.Skimer.18, a Trojan that works like an ATM software skimmer.
 The Trojan can intercept and transmit bank card information processed by ATMs as well as data stored on the card and its PIN code.

 Linux.Encoder.1

 Dr.Web discovered the ransomware Linux.Encoder.1 that affected more than 2,000 Linux users.
 Linux.Encoder.2 which was discovered later turned out to be an earlier version of this ransomware.

 Trojan.Skimer discovery and attacks on Doctor Web offices

 Doctor Web received a threat supposedly from the Trojan writers or criminal organization sponsoring this malware's development and promotion: On March 31, 2014, after two arson attacks were carried out on Igor Daniloff's anti-virus laboratory in St. Petersburg, company received a second threat.
 Doctor Web released a statement that the company considers it its duty to provide users with the ultimate protection against the encroachments of cybercriminals and consequently, efforts aimed at identifying and studying ATM threats with their ATM Shield.